• Skip to primary navigation

 A week is not long enough to truly experience a new destination.
 Even two weeks are not enough.

 I was in Indonesia for a couple of weeks a few years ago and though I made it to Papua, I never spent time in Bali.
 To go so far and not see one of the top destinations is hard!
-By the way, Indonesian food is amazing.
+By the way, Indonesian food is also amazing.

 Speaking of hungry, the day after I made this braised beef recipe, everyone wanted it for lunch.
 That's another good sign of a recipe's success!